At Age UK Gloucestershire (AUKG) we are committed to protecting and respecting your privacy.

-Age UK Gloucestershire is an independent charity and Company Limited by Guarantee that provides a range of support and projects aimed at making Gloucestershire a positive County in which to grow older.
+Age UK Gloucestershire is an independent charity (registered number 1111773) and Company Limited by Guarantee (number 05586735) that provides a range of support and projects aimed at making Gloucestershire the best county in which to grow older.
 We are a brand partner of the Age UK network.

 Why do we collect information about you?

-When you contact us for information, advice or support through our projects you are engaging with us in an agreement for the provision of those agreed inputs.
+When you engage with us for information, advice or support through our projects and services you are entering into an agreement with us for the provision of those inputs.
 Failure to provide us with the necessary personal information may result in us being unable to provide you with appropriate support.

 When do we collect information about you?

 We collect information about you when you ask us to provide support through one of our projects or services, or when you register to receive our communications or updates.

-When we are providing services on behalf of Gloucestershire NHS Clinical Commissioning Group we will obtain your consent to share any information back to them as required in meeting your needs.
+When we are providing services on behalf of One Gloucestershire Integrated Care Board we will obtain your consent to share any information back to them as required in meeting your needs.

-If you request, or we suggest that we refer you to a third-party organisation, we will only undertake this with your permission.
+If you request, or we suggest, that we refer you to a third-party organisation, we will only undertake this with your expressed and informed consent.

-The personal information we collect will include your name, address, age, contact details, and details of any presenting issue that you have asked us to support you with.
+The personal information we collect will include (but not limited to) your name, address, age, contact details, and details of any issue that you have asked us to support you with.

 How will we use the information about you?

 - seek your views or comments on the support we provide notify you of changes to our services and projects,

 Who has access to your information?

-Your information will be visible to any Age UK Gloucestershire staff member for the purposes of providing you with a service, or information that you have requested.
-It is possible to restrict access to a smaller group of staff if requested.
+Your information will be visible to any Age UK Gloucestershire colleague for the purposes of providing you with a service, or information that you have requested.
+It is possible to restrict access to a smaller group of colleagues if requested.

 Where information is passed to a third-party organisation in order to make a referral on your behalf, we will specifically ask your permission in advance, unless we are required to do so by law, for example, by a court order or for the purposes of the prevention of fraud or other crime.